Orlando Itinerary – two weeks in Orlando

 7pm: DINNER at the Columbia Harbour House table-service restaurant in Liberty Square.
 We probably would have walked straight past this restaurant if someone hadn’t recommended it but the food and service was great (I never expect either of these things at a theme park).
 There was a choice of healthy options (aka not just a plain Caesar salad as offered in the quick service restaurants) as well as nice seafood offerings such as grilled fish and lobster rolls.

 9pm: FIREWORKS.
-The kids were getting sleepy by now but it’s definitely worth waiting for the Happily Ever After firework show over Cinderella Castle – you may even see Tinkerbell flying over your head… Crowds start to build from around 7pm but unless you want the premium spots, we’ve always arrived around 8.30pm and never had a bad view.
+The kids were getting sleepy by now but it’s definitely worth waiting for the Happily Ever After firework show over Cinderella Castle.
+In your busy Orlando 2 week itinerary, you don’t want to waste time coming back to the Magic Kingdom if you can manage to do the park and the fireworks in the same day.
+Keep your eyes on the sky, you may even see Tinkerbell flying over your head… Crowds start to build from around 7pm but unless you want the premium spots, we’ve always arrived around 8.30pm and never had a bad view.
 We got a spot on the garden patio in Front of the Plaza Restaurant where we could sit on the floor to wait for the show to start and stay with our pushchair (eight-month old Finn was sound asleep by now).
 It really is a show like no other.

 WALT DISNEY WORLD